Dominik-polar/microshell/README.md

 * [Sources](#sources)

 ## General info
-This project is a simple shell that use fork+execlp.
+This project is a simple shell that uses fork+execlp.

 ## Technologies
 Project is created with: